 Court and Equipment Differences

 Squash courts are indoor and enclosed on all four sides, with a tin at the bottom of the front wall serving as a 'net' of sorts.
-The rackets are long and narrow, and the ball is small and designed to bounce minimally.
+The rackets are long and narrow, and the ball is a small hollow rubber sphere with a deliberately low bounce — graded by dots (single-yellow for warmer or club play, double-yellow for tournaments and most competitive squash).
 This setup demands quick reflexes, precise control, and strategic shot placement.

-Padel courts are smaller and enclosed with glass and metallic mesh walls.
+Padel courts are larger than squash courts (around 20 × 10 m for doubles), enclosed by glass and metallic mesh walls, and commonly played outdoors or under a roof — a meaningful practical difference from squash, which is always indoors.
 The play area includes the walls, allowing for creative rebound shots.
-The paddles are solid and perforated, without strings, and the balls are slightly less pressurized than tennis balls.
-Padel’s equipment and court design encourage longer rallies and emphasize strategy and teamwork, making it more accessible for beginners while still challenging for advanced players.
+The paddles are solid and perforated, without strings, and the balls look like tennis balls but carry slightly lower internal pressure for a slower, more controllable bounce.
+Padel's equipment and court design encourage longer rallies and emphasize strategy and teamwork, making it more accessible for beginners while still challenging for advanced players.

 Gameplay and Strategy